serverspec/serverspec.github.io/advanced_tips.md

 ----

-## How to use host specific attributes
+## How to use host specific properties

-Serverspec supports a simple mechanism to handle host specific attributes.
+Serverspec supports a simple mechanism to handle host specific properties.

-This example assumes that host specific attributes are in YAML file.
+This example assumes that host specific properties are in YAML file.

 ```yaml
 db001.example.jp: